brillig/

 pub enum ValueOrArray {

-/// A single value passed to or from an external call
+/// A single value to be passed to or from an external call.

 /// It is an 'immediate' value - used without dereferencing.